User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 Best practice: Always get explicit consent when using organic UGC in any commercial or off-platform setting.
 It avoids confusion, keeps things legal, and shows respect for the creator’s work.

-It’s also a good idea to not change the context.
+It’s also a good idea not to change the context.

 A top UGC agency can help you develop a content rights system to:

 Treat UGC like the valuable (and protected) asset it is.
-That way, you can use it confidently, protect your brand, respect your creators and still get all the marketing benefits UGC brings to the table.
+That way, you can use it confidently, protect your brand, respect your creators, and still get all the marketing benefits UGC brings to the table.

 These best practices help you run a rights-safe UGC program at scale.